10 Best Dog Breeds For Introverts

 Known for being calm, gentle, and more prone to snorts than barks, pugs are generally easy to train, though they do require consistency.
 They’re an ideal match for various types of introverts, from the social to the more reserved, offering a blend of affection, intelligence, and laid-back companionship.

-SEE ALSO: 7 Best Herding Dog Breeds
+SEE ALSO: 7 Best Dog Breeds To Protect Against Coyotes

 2. Irish Wolfhound